 It’s that time of year to make your resolutions!
 Time to take an honest assessment of where you are in life, and decide what you’d like to achieve this coming year.

 It’s a sad fact that the majority of folks NEVER see those resolutions come to fruition.
-That’s why today, I’d like to share with you a few tips that will help you stick with your resolutions, no matter what—creating a NEW YOU in 2012!
+That’s why today, I’d like to share with you a few tips that will help you stick with your resolutions, no matter what—creating a NEW YOU!

 The major reason people don’t follow through on their resolutions is FEAR.
 Change is scary, and committing to change is a scary endeavor, to be sure.

-But follow these tips and you should be able to nip fear in the bud and actually accomplish what you set out to achieve in 2012!
+But follow these tips and you should be able to nip fear in the bud and actually accomplish what you set out to achieve this year!

 1) Be specific.

 You may have heard this a million times, but all too often people make nonspecific resolutions like “I want to get fit.”
 Instead, drill down to exactly what you want.

 Try a resolution like, “By March 31st, I will be 10 pounds lighter.”
 The specificity makes it more realistic and gives you a marker of success that lets you know you’ve ARRIVED at your goal.